-I’ll take you through all the best sites and attractions along the Great Ocean Road in my 2-day self-drive itinerary.
+I’ll take you to all the best sights and attractions with my 2-day Great Ocean Road self drive itinerary.
 Two days is the perfect amount of time to see everything you want on the Great Ocean Road.

 Want to read this post later?
 Pin it on your Pinterest board!

-Before you go visit the Great Ocean Road
+Before you start your Great Ocean Road Itinerary

 Before you go to Australia, take a look at my list of 17 things you need to know before travelling to Australia.
 I included information about Australia including applying for ETA, transportation, money and accommodation.

-First of all, there are a few things to be mindful of when it comes to driving in Australia.
-Here are some of the major items I want to share with you.
+First of all, there are a few things to be mindful of when it comes to your Ocean Road Road self drive trip and in Australia in general.
+Here are some reminders:

 You can easily rent a car from any car rental companies with your home driver’s license, especially for countries like Canada, and the US.
 I’m not familiar with the rest of the world so it might be a good idea to bring an international license with you while you are travelling.

 2. Drive on the left side in Australia